All projects below that are marked with an asterisk (*) were related to my university course and as such I can't publicly share the source

 Projects completed in Haskell:

 Shell scripting is kind of a force of habit to learn alongside Linux when you're a programmer, unless you think Python is the best thing since sliced bread.
-In any case, I've picked up a fair amount of shell scripting, and I have to say I'm not a fan, regardless as to whether I'm targetting sh, bash, or zsh.
+In any case, I've picked up a fair amount of shell scripting, and I have to say I'm not a fan, regardless as to whether I'm targetting bash, zsh, or any POSIX-compliant shell.
 The syntax is fiddly and too whitespace dependent (conditionals), and 'normal' programming language features (like adding two numbers) feel like they were added as an after thought as opposed to from the ground up.
 Don't get me wrong, I love the Unix philosophy of "do one thing and do it well" coupled with the idea of working with data streams, but any time a script spills out over a line there's something I'll have to write that'll make me grumble about poor design.
-I use shell scripts because they're low level and the fastest interpreted language you'll get in Linux, but I'm never going to make a whole distribution just using shell
+I use shell scripts because they're native to their platform and the fastest interpreted language you'll get in Linux (at least as far as I'm aware), but I'm never going to make a whole distribution just using shell

 There isn't really such a thing as a 'project' in shell script for me, but the little helpers I write and bind to keys can be found in the